The Fine Print

 Mid-weight hunting shirts

-• First Lite, Sitka, Kuiu and other brands produce great mid-weight shirts also.
+• First Lite, Born Primitive, Sitka, Kuiu, and other brands produce great mid-weight shirts.
 Pick the ones that make you look the coolest in your pictures.
+Non-hunting brands are no problem.
+Synthetics are best.

-• First Lite, Sitka, Kuiu and other brands produce great pants.
+• First Lite, Sitka, Kuiu, Born Primitive and other brands produce great pants.
 Focus on cold weather class pants.

 • Quiet pants used for snowshoeing, cross-country skiing, etc… work well.
-Make sure they are for active snow winter sports if you go this route.
+Ensure they are suitable for active winter sports.

-• I like First Lite’s warm options like the Catalyst but have hell with their size and fit.
+• I like First Lite’s warm options but have challenges with their size and fit.

 4 Layer Outerwear System